 - Food pack-up for the day (you can find two supermarkets – La Anónima and Todo – on Avenida Belgrano in El Bolsón)

-While Cerro Piltriquitrón is perhaps the most rewarding hiking trail near El Bolsón, there are other routes for exploring the landscapes around the town.
+Cerro Piltriquitrón is our favourite hiking trail near El Bolsón, but there are several other routes for exploring the landscapes around the town.

 Río Azul and Cajon Azul

 Similar to Cerro Piltriquitrón, this popular hike can be achieved in a day or stretched over two with an overnight stop.